 This week (July 9 through July 14), more than a dozen high school students from Tennessee and three other states participated in the first-ever Supply Chain Management (SCM) Summer Camp at the University of Tennessee, Knoxville.

-The six-day camp is organized in partnership with the Haslam College of Business’ Office of Community and Diversity Relations and aims to introduce rising high school juniors and seniors from underrepresented communities to the dynamic world of supply chain management.
+The six-day camp is organized in partnership with the Haslam College of Business’ Office of Access and Community Connections and aims to introduce rising high school juniors and seniors from underrepresented communities to the dynamic world of supply chain management.

 Cole Burns, the Haslam director of SCM career management, said that providing these opportunities to students who have traditionally been underrepresented in supply chain management helps level the playing field and drive positive change within the industry.